skyshore2001/symfind/__README__.txt

 You can composite all the features. e.g. >
 	> s ^dbm #-5002 m
 	(start with "dbm", value contains "-5002" and is a "macro")

+2-choices: symfind and symfind.pl ~
+They have almost the same functions. *symfind* is recommended as it's re-written using C++ with speed and memory optimization. e.g. load 65322 files, 2022655 symbols (19M repo-file): symfind.pl uses 8.1s and 1.1G memory; symfind uses 0.6s and 180M memory.
+For a full symbols search with 2 words (e.g. "hello world"), symfind.pl costs 2.8s, and symfind costs 0.4s.

+Note: by default symsvr.pl uses symfind for the search engine.
+To use symfind.pl, set envvar SYMFIND, e.g. (on Linux) >
+	$ SYMFIND=symfind.pl symsvr.pl 1.repo.gz

 *4.3* Options 							*sf-options*